ascendro/GreenshotRedmineUploader/README.markdown

 necessary to integrate it into Greenshot.

 Compile or place the executable from GreenshotRedmineUploader/bin/...exe on a suitable place on your computer.
-Configure the "External command Plugin" and add a new Item "RedmineUploader" with the following settings:
+(Dont forget the DLL file Redmine.Net.Api.dll - it has to stay next to the executable) Configure the "External command Plugin" and add a new Item "RedmineUploader" with the following settings:

 Command: Path to the executable